CodePushGo/website/src/content/blog/en/capacitor-plugins-what-you-need-to-know.md

 > "The Capacitor GitHub Discussions community, with over 8,000 members, serves as the primary hub for plugin maintenance support and troubleshooting." [\[5\]](https://capacitorjs.com/docs/plugins)

-For teams using tools like Capgo for live updates, additional features include:
+For teams using tools like CodePushGo for live updates, additional features include:

 -   Real-time crash analytics
 -   Automated compatibility checks